h8-lecture-notes/sample-db-normalization-with-pandas/README.md

-# Pandas Normalization Exercise
+# Database Normalization with Pandas

-This repo is used to demonstrate the implementation of normalization using pandas libary.
+This repo is used to demonstrate the implementation of Database Normalization using Pandas library in Python.